 While Mr. Mott alleges that the calculations were incorrect, there are no particulars given of the alleged errors, other than an error with regard to inclusion of vacation pay, which I deal with in a separate heading below.
 The calculation sheets attached to the Determination support an amount owing by the directors in the amount of \$76,445.44.
-There is no information before me, from Mr. Mott to show that the amount set out in the Director's Determination is incorrect.
+I note that Mott did not challenge the amount due and owing by the company to the employees under the corporate determination.
+There is no information before me, from Mr. Mott to show that the amount set out in the director's Determination is incorrect.
 An appeal under the Act, is not a hearing de novo, or a fresh investigation.
 The appellant must show an error in the Determination, such that the Determination should be varied or canceled.
-A bare allegation of an incorrect calculation will not suffice, to meet the appellant's burden.
+A bare allegation of an incorrect calculation will not suffice.